Inns of Court

 Past topics have included “Professionalism”, “Role of Counsel in Discovery”, “Lawyers and the Media”, “Lawyer Behaving Badly” and “Ethical Problems and the Law Society”.
 The focus of the sessions is on discussion, not lectures.
 The opportunities for learning from the experiences of judges and senior barristers have been outstanding in past sessions.
 Since the program’s inception in 1984, hundreds of participants have praised the informal learning experience.

 Actual time spent in attendance at the sessions will provide up to 9 hours towards your annual Continuing Professional Development requirements (as well as ethics requirements) established by the Law Society of B.C.

 The program is geared towards lawyers who have 2-8 years at the bar, but consideration will be given to others who wish to participate.

-The Winter and Fall 2022 Sessions are now full.
-Please read on below and get your application in early for the 2023 Winter Session.
+The Fall 2023 Session is almost full.
+Please read on below and get your application in early for the Winter 2024 Session.

 Please send your completed form to Program Coordinator, Michael Libby (firstname.lastname@example.org).

 A WORD FROM THE JUDICIAL HEAD OF THE PROGRAM

 To: Prospective Applicants to the Inns of Court Program